How the Clash Ripped Up the Rule Book With ‘Sandinista!’

-It’s fairly safe to say that, of all the first wave of punk bands, none were more adventurous than the Clash.
-With each release, they chipped away at the facade of what the media thought of as “punk” until arriving at the multi-layered odyssey of Sandinista! on Dec.
+It's fairly safe to say that, of all the first wave of punk bands, none was more adventurous than the Clash.
+With each release, they chipped away at the facade of what the media thought of as "punk" until arriving at the multi-layered odyssey of Sandinista! on Dec.
 12, 1980.

 "By the time we came to record Sandinista!, we'd toured most huge parts of the world, and it's reflected in the lyrics," drummer Topper Headon said in 2013.
 "I think we were changed by what we did, what we saw," added guitarist Mick Jones.
 "We went to these places and we experienced these things, and that changed our view."

 "We'd done a really long tour in Britain and in the U.S.," guitarist/singer Joe Strummer later recalled, "and we came straight off that tour and rather than like falling down exhausted, or jetting off to opposite ends of the world or something, we were so up for it that we went straight into a studio, and Columbia didn't even want to buy us any [studio] time.
 There we were in New York and all we wanted to do was record.
 We had to force them to spill out for three weeks at Electric Ladyland."

 The band essentially camped out in the studio at the time, running with whatever ideas came to them.
 "Some of those takes are the songs actually being written as they're going down," Strummer remembered.
 "Musicians were dropping in from all over New York.
 We were in there day and night.
 I never went to a bar or a nightclub or anything.
 I used to sleep under the piano.
 You couldn't get us out of the studio if you tried."
 They ended up with so much material that the constraints of a single LP was immediately ruled out by the band.